 Because maintaining a healthy weight, or getting to that healthy weight, is not about dieting.

 Rather, it is about celebrating food, about eating the foods that you already love but making them a little (or a lot) healthier, based on how you shop, cook and eat now.
+And that’s exactly what I discussed during a recent webinar (click here to watch the replay)

 OK, if you want to know a little more, here are a few core ideas for healthy eating and a healthier lifestyle.